* TSX rises 87.90 points, or 0.72 percent, at 12,293.38

 * Nine of 10 main sectors higher

-* Energy stocks lead gains; golds drag (Adds details, analyst comment)
+* Energy stocks lead gains; golds drag (Updates to close.
+Adds details, commentary)

 By Trish Nixon